mspncp/gosu-wiki/Ruby-Packaging-on-OS-X.md

 And you’re done!
 You should now have a fully functional .app bundle.

-The .app is a self-contained Ruby 2.1 installation with most of the standard library plus a few libraries that are often used together with Gosu.
+The .app is a self-contained Ruby installation with most of the standard library, plus a few libraries that are often used together with Gosu.

 ## Using Releasy